CortKimzey/3DSceneEditor/README.md

 java -cp bin SceneEditor

-This is a java program that read and displays objected definined in a .obj file as well allowing you to manipulate location, size, and rotation in the the scene
+A Java 3D Object Manipulator built from scratch using concepts and algorithms learned in class.
+User is able to upload objects that are processed through the graphics rendering pipeline and are able to be viewed & manipulated in the scene.